-The Ph.D. program was developed in 1972 and is an interdisciplinary program that allow students to develop a broad background in ecology and related disciplines.
-The purpose of the program provides a scholarly setting within which a course of study can be designed to fit the individual goals of students.
+The Ph.D. program provides a scholarly setting within which a course of study can be designed to fit the individual goals of students.

 “As former director Frank B. Golley said, our goal is 'to develop a community of scholars.'
 For me, this has meant not only being involved in developing my own research, but also the research of my colleagues for the general advancement of scientific knowledge.
 As ecologists, we believe that in order to better understand the Earth's ecological systems, we must actively observe and seek to understand the environments and the communities in which we live and work.” -John Kominoski (Ph.D.
 Ecology, Class of ’08)